btxgit/gazee/README.md

 ![Gazee](/public/images/logo.png)

 Gazee is a comic viewer for the web browser.

-Read and reach your favorite digital comics from almost any web connected device.
+This is a re-factor of the original, made with the main author's blessings.
+I tore some stuff out.
+It was easier to start a new repo.

 Works great with [Mylar](https://github.com/evilhero/mylar) comic book management, but not needed.